tapilab/elevate-osna-bots/docs/_posts/0000-01-02-background.md

 ---
 layout: slide
-title: "What is a social media bot?"
+title: "What is a Twitter Bot?"
 ---

 Twitter bots are automated user accounts that interact with Twitter using an application programming interface (API).